-In March the City unveiled a new redevelopment initiative: Project Renaissance - A New Georgetown.
-This revitalization effort is designed to implement the adopted Master Plan and promote a catalytic redevelopment opportunity for the Georgetown area.

-Earlier this month, by adopting the required prerequisite Resolutions, the City Council activated the Urban Redevelopment Law (O.C.G.A.
-36-61-1) which is the legislative tool governing the use of public/private revitalization partnerships.
-The Council officially identified the Urban Redevelopment Area as 35 acres of land off of North Shallowford Road, a 16 acre parcel owned by the City and a 19 acre property the City has under contract.
+On March 8, 2012 the City unveiled a new redevelopment initiative: Project Renaissance - A New Georgetown.
+This new initiative is a revitalization effort to implement the adopted Master Plan and promote a catalytic redevelopment opportunity for the Georgetown area.
+Project Renaissance targets 35 acres of land off of North Shallowford Road, a 16 acre parcel owned by the City and a 19 acre property the City has under contract.